vodquang96/django-anymail/docs/sending/anymail_additions.rst

     .. attribute:: esp_extra

-      Set this to a `dict` of additional, ESP-specific settings for the message.

-      Using this attribute is inherently non-portable between ESPs, and is intended as an "escape hatch" for accessing functionality that Anymail doesn't (or doesn't yet) support.
+      Although Anymail normalizes common ESP features, many ESPs offer additional functionality that doesn't map neatly to Anymail's standard options.
+You can use :attr:`!esp_extra` as an "escape hatch" to access ESP functionality that Anymail doesn't (or doesn't yet) support.

+      Set it to a `dict` of additional, ESP-specific settings for the message.
       See the notes for each :ref:`specific ESP <supported-esps>` for information on its :attr:`!esp_extra` handling.

+      Using this attribute is inherently non-portable between ESPs, so it's best to avoid it unless absolutely necessary.
+If you ever want to switch ESPs, you will need to update or remove all uses of :attr:`!esp_extra` to avoid unexpected behavior.

     .. rubric:: Status response from the ESP